 Visiting the Sistine Chapel

 The Sistine Chapel is the last room that visitors see when touring the Vatican Museums.
-It is always very crowded and difficult to see all of the works inside of it at a close range.
-Visitors can rent audio-guides or book one of a few guided tours of the Vatican Museums to learn more about the Sistine Chapel's history and artworks.
-You can avoid the huge crowds by taking a Sistine Chapel Privileged Entrance Tour.
-Select Italy also offers to book for a Sistine Chapel Private After-hours tour.
+It is always very crowded and difficult to see all of the works inside of it at close range.
+Visitors can rent audio guides or book one of a few guided tours of the Vatican Museums to learn more about the Sistine Chapel's history and artworks.
+You can avoid the huge crowds by taking a privileged entrance tour or a private after-hours tour.

 It is important to note that, while the Sistine Chapel is part of the Vatican Museums tour, it is still used by the church for important functions, most famously being the site where the conclave to elect a new Pope convenes.

 Sistine Chapel History

 The grand chapel that is known around the world as the Sistine Chapel was built from 1475-1481 at the behest of Pope Sixtus IV (the Latin name Sixtus, or Sisto [Italian], lending its name to "Sistine").

 The monumental room measures 40.23 meters long by 13.40 meters wide (134 by 44 feet) and reaches 20.7 meters (about 67.9 feet) above the ground at its highest point.
 The floor is inlaid with polychrome marble and the room contains an altar, a small choristers' gallery, and a six-paneled marble screen that divides the room into areas for clergy and congregants.

 There are eight windows lining the upper reaches of the walls.